Jomon Sugi 縄文杉

 Reach the observation deck to get the view of Jomon Sugi

 After Yakushima's World Heritage designation, access to the tree was restricted to an observation deck built 15 meters from the base of the tree.
-The platform is designed to prevent damage to the tree following the influx of visitors that resulted from the UNESCO declaration.
+The platform is designed to prevent damage to the roots of the Jomon Sugi in response to the increased number of visitors following Yakushima's UNESCO World Heritage Site status.

 The other famous trees